OSINT-TECHNOLOGIES/dpulse/README.md

 ### First way (recommended on every OS, using Poetry)

-Use this set of commands to get guaranteed start on Windows and Linux systems:
+Use this set of commands to use recommended way of DPULSE installation:

   ```
   git clone https://github.com/OSINT-TECHNOLOGIES/dpulse
   cd dpulse
   poetry install
-  poetry run python dpulse.py
   ```
+Then you simply start DPULSE using `poetry run python dpulse.py`

 ### Second way (recommended on Windows systems, without using Poetry)

 Simply download zip archive from assets in releases bookmark, just right here: